Boston Medical Library

-The Boston Medical Library (est. 1875) of Boston, Massachusetts, was originally organized to alleviate the problem that had emerged due to the scattered distribution of medical texts throughout the city.
-It has evolved into the "largest academic medical library in the world".
+The Boston Medical Library, founded in 1875 in Boston, Massachusetts, was originally organized to alleviate the problem of scattered distribution of medical texts throughout Boston.
+It has since evolved into the "largest academic medical library in the world".

 Early history

 In 1875, the Society for Medical Observation, the Society for Medical Improvement, the Treadwell Library at the Massachusetts General Hospital, and the Public Library all had volumes of information that needed to be more accessible to physicians.
 This was the second attempt to create a medical library in the city; the first attempt was in 1805.
 This second library was incorporated with the first "as an independent institution under the control of the profession as a whole".
 James Read Chadwick, a gynecologist, collected books, pamphlets, and medical periodicals and make this material accessible to the practicing physician.
 It later became the later the Boston Medical Library (BML).
 Oliver Wendell Holmes Sr., Parkman Professor of Anatomy and Physiology at Harvard, served as the BML's first president and writer Librarian.